kalekundert/wellmap/docs/command_line.rst

+.. prog:: bio96

 ******************
 Command-line usage
 ******************
-:mod:`bio96` comes with a command-line tool (also called :prog:`bio96`) that displays a visual representation of the plate layout described by a TOML file.
+The :mod:`bio96` package comes with a command-line tool (also called :prog:`bio96`) that displays a visual representation of the plate layout described by a TOML file.
 This is meant to help catch mistakes, which can be easy to make in complex layouts.

 For more information on this command and its options, run: